CIA black sites: Middle East

 In Afghanistan, the prison at Bagram Air Base was initially housed in an abandoned brickmaking factory outside Kabul known as the "Salt Pit", but later moved to the base sometime after a young Afghan died of hypothermia after being stripped naked and left chained to a floor.
 During this period, there were several incidents of torture and prisoner abuse, though they were related to non-secret prisoners, and not the CIA-operated portion of the prison.
 At some point prior to 2005, the prison was again relocated, this time to an unknown site.
 Metal containers at Bagram Air Base were reported to be black sites.
 Some Guantanamo Bay detainees report being tortured in a prison they called "the dark prison", also near Kabul.
 Also in Afghanistan, Jalalabad and Asadabad have been reported as suspected sites.

 In Iraq, Abu Ghraib was disclosed as a black site, and in 2004 was the center of an extensive prisoner abuse scandal.
 Additionally, Camp Bucca (near Umm Qasr) and Camp Cropper (near the Baghdad International Airport) were reported.

 The UAE runs secret prisons in Yemen where prisoners are forcibly disappeared and tortured.
 A Geneva-based human rights group, SAM for Rights and Liberties called on the Emirati forces to close all its secret prisons being operated in Yemen.
 The group claimed that these secret detention facilities intentionally held prisoners, including political opponents, civilians, opinion-makers.
 In its 26 December 2020 video statement SAM cited one of its reports citing that the Saudi and UAE forces subjected the Yemeni detainees to "cruel forms of torture."

 Mwatana for Human Rights reported on 11 April 2021 about the continued forceful detention of approximately 27 civilians at the Al Munawara Central Prison, Mukalla City, Yemen by UAE authorities.
 Of the 27 detainees, 13 had been granted acquittal, 11 completed their full terms, and the cases of the remaining 3 were nullified by the court.
 The detainees have been imprisoned for more than a year despite the Hadhramout Specialized Criminal Court granting their release.
 As per the former detainees, survivors, and witnesses, Emirati forces operating in Yemen run illegal detention centers in the south of the country.
 Mwatana has also verified the torture of detainees at these Emirati-run secret detention centers where some have gone as far as committing suicide to protest against their unfair detention, as cited by one of the victim's brothers.

 Africa

-Some reported sites in Egypt, Libya and Morocco, as well as Djibouti.
+Some sites have been reported in Egypt, Libya and Morocco, as well as Djibouti.
 The Temara interrogation centre, 5 mi outside the Moroccan capital, Rabat, is cited as one such site.

 On January 23, 2009, The Guardian reported that the CIA ran a secret detention center in Camp Lemonnier in Djibouti, a former French Foreign Legion base.